stephenslab/dsc-wiki/development/finalized_terminology_and_extraction.md

 * Interpolating long scripts with DSC variables for distributed execution:
   * There is no shared `master` script.
 All tasks have to be generated beforehand.
   * Line-by-line string interpolation via regex is slow
   * Solution: rebuild wildcard system with Python 3.6 `f-string` method.
-It has just been implemented in SoS, pending adoption to DSC
 * Cross-platform file sync
   * Not only file sync, but also signature sync ...
   * To sync or not to?
 A deeper question is what's the model for DSC project bundling and sharing?